skippyr/becho/README.md

 You can specify that you want the output to use italic text by using the flag `-i` or `--italic`.

+You will only be able to see italic characters if your font support it.
+An example of font with great support is the one used in the screenshots.

+### Crossed Out

+You can specify that you want the output to use crossed out text by using the flag `-x` or `--crossed-out`.

 ## More Information

-The instructions you saw in this document are just as examples, if want more details, please refer to the manual of `becho` after you install it.
+The instructions you saw in this document are just examples, if want more details, please refer to the manual of `becho` after you install it.